reema0814/mslearn-fabric/Instructions/Labs/07-data-engineering-ingest-data-in-fabric.md

 1. Type the following into Copilot:

     ```
-    Multiply the column Quantity by 10 where the Color is 'Red'
+    Multiply the Quantity column by 10 for all rows where the Color column equals 'Red'.
+Make sure that the Color column is treated as text and the Quantity column as a number."
     ```

 1. Show that the quantity field for Red bikes is now 10 instead of 1.